vacancy/Jacinle/docs/source/index.rst

 Jacinle
 ============

-Jacinle is a personal python toolbox developed by Jiayuan Mao (github: @vacancy).
+Jacinle is a personal python toolbox.
 It contains a range of utility functions for python development, including project configuration, file IO, image processing, inter-process communication, etc.

 Note
 ===============